QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 Pilot implemented - 2026-08-13: CharlesSchwab is the first plugin on the service (`Lean.Brokerages.CharlesSchwab`, draft PR #107).
 Its own `OrderUpdatePollingService` and diff are deleted;
-what remains in the plugin is what this document says remains - the read with its sweep window, the model-to-state mapping, the leg id assignment shared with the stream's `OrderAccepted`, the replace reporting, and the seeded stream-to-polling handover through `SeedAndStart`.
+what remains in the plugin is what this document says remains - the read with its sweep window, the model-to-state mapping, the leg id assignment shared with the stream's `OrderAccepted`, and the seeded stream-to-polling handover through `SeedAndStart`.

+Replacement watch implemented - 2026-08-14: a polled replace goes through `WatchReplacement` and the diff reports the update submit.
+The plugin's own replace reporting and its by-position leg id derivation are deleted.
+Backed by the replace survey (see "A replace, across the brokers").

 ## Purpose